AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Experiments

 \subsubsection{Reinforcement learning on Pybullet simulator}

-The third problem is RL simulated by Pybullet engine with OpenAI Gym~(\cite{brockman2016openai,coumans2016pybullet}).
-The tasks to be solved are Hopper and Ant, both of which require an agent to move as straight as possible on flat terrain.
-As mentioned before, RL relies on estimated values due to no true signals, which can easily introduce noise in the training.
+The third problem is RL performed on the Pybullet simulation engine using OpenAI Gym~\cite{brockman2016openai,coumans2016pybullet} environments.
+The tasks to be solved are Hopper and Ant, both of which require an agent to move as straight as possible on a flat terrain.
+As mentioned before, RL relies on estimated values in behalf of the absence of true target signals.
+This can easily introduce noise in the training.

-The RL algorithm implemented is an actor-critic algorithm based on the literature~(\cite{kobayashi2021proximal}).
-The agent only learns after each episode using experience replay.
-This experience replay samples 128 batches after each episode, and its buffer size is set to be small enough (i.e. 10,000) to reveal the influence of noise.
+The implemented RL algorithm is an actor-critic algorithm based on the literature~\cite{kobayashi2023proximal}.
+The agent only learns after each episode using an experience replay.
+This experience replay samples 128 batches after each episode, and its buffer size is set to be sufficiently small (at 10,000) to reveal the influence of noise.